susanyang17/doc/dev-ref/dialogs.md

 # Steps
 1. Modify a template

-Templates are under `keikai/src/templates/*.pug`
+* Templates are under `keikai/src/templates/*`
 2. compile

-run the command below to produce new dialog: (no need to restart Keikai server, only reload the browser page)
+* run the command below to produce new dialog:

-`$ ./tool/keikai-cli template`
+* `./tool/keikai-cli template`
+* No need to restart Keikai server, only reload a browser page.

 # Template syntax
-The syntax used in a template is from [Pug template engine](https://pugjs.org/api/getting-started.html)
+The syntax used in a template is [Pug template engine](https://pugjs.org/api/getting-started.html)